mrled/bibliographer/readme.md

 bibliographer populate
 ```

-### Changing settings in usermappings
+### Changing settings in usermaps

-The usermappings directory is populated based on some heuristic queries,
+The usermaps directory is populated based on some heuristic queries,
 but you may want to override these.
 After enriching book metadata,
 you should always check that these heuristics found the correct data for your books.